dathere/datapusher-plus/README.md

 Datapusher+ is a drop-in replacement for Datapusher, so it's installed the same way.

+> IMPORTANT: Be sure to install Datapusher+ in its own python virtual environment.

 Install the required packages::

     sudo apt-get install python-dev python-virtualenv build-essential libxslt1-dev libxml2-dev zlib1g-dev git libffi-dev